joshchernoff/joshchernoff.github.io/content_src/posts/2024/04-03-hungry-for-nothing.md

 I do this to be be ok with myselfe, just standing by, doing nothing for no one other than myself.
 I fill my ego with delusions of selflessness and compassion I never gave away but still feel and crave the dopamine from its effect on me.

-My pride swells of bravery of a battle I never fought in.
-I think how much better would have been had I died beside you being what I belive to be my authentic self.
+My pride swells with bravery of a battle I never fought in.
+I think how much better it would have been had I died beside you being what I belive to be my authentic self.

-I wish I could die like you, but I never lived like you so I will never know.
+I wish I could die like you, but I've never lived like you so I will never know.

 ![Monday, April 1, 2024.
 (AP Photo/Abdel Kareem Hana)
 ](/assets/images/dims.apnews.webp)